 Butterflying a turkey might seem like a daunting task, but it makes the whole process of cooking a perfect turkey almost fool-proof.
-Your turkey will cook faster and the end result with be juicier and crispier than you could possibly imagine.
+Your turkey will cook faster and the end result with be juicier and crispier.

 This twist on the American classic adds bacon to the filling and crust, and then makes a beautiful bacon-weaved topper to complete the bacon trifecta.

-Toasty brown butter and dates that have been cooked in espresso (!) cut the sweetness of a traditional pecan pie in this recipe that will rival all other pecan pie recipes.
+Toasty brown butter and dates can be cooked in espresso to cut the sweetness of a traditional pecan pie.

-Ginger, bacon, and an almond crust make this red wine poached pear and cranberry tart extra delicious.
+Ginger, bacon and an almond crust can make a red wine poached pear and cranberry tart extra delicious.